Living the Seven Grandfather Teachings

 Pokagon citizens have long sustained their culture and connection to their homeland; numerous place-names in northern Indiana and southwest Michigan continually reflect that connection.
-The Pokagon people have endured thanks in part to their values of Wisdom, Love, Respect, Truth, Honesty, Humility, and Bravery.
+The Pokagon people have endured thanks partly to their values of Wisdom, Love, Respect, Truth, Honesty, Humility, and Bravery.
 Adapting these deeply-rooted ideals to contemporary circumstances has made the Band an engine for economic development and a model for sustainable living in the region.

 Every year, Potawatomi tribes from around the country gather together as one people for much celebration.
-We hosted the 2013 Potawatomi Gathering, and the preceding is a video prepared by one of our citizens about why we gather every year.

 Seven Grandfather Teachings

 Our form of being within creation was created differently by Kchémnedo for this physical world.
 Kchémnedo blessed us with a gift that no other creation can obtain.
 Our gift from Kchémnedo was the ability to exercise free-will.
 A flower cannot choose to be a tree, nor can a bird choose to be a butterfly.
 They have been created and placed upon Nokmeskinan so that they shall live out their responsibilities just as Kchémnedo intended.
 A neshnabé has the opportunity to experience this physical world as a free-being.
 Free to choose the decisions that navigate him/her on their own path in this beautiful physical journey while respecting and supporting all of our relatives along the way.
 Our Grandfather teachings help to guide our free-choice so that we may travel our journey with the guidance and stability that enables us to live a healthy life.
 These teachings ground, guide, and nurture our free choices so that we may remember the Neshnabé way of being, the being that Kchémnedo set down so lovingly long ago.